In 1964 - 1968, as part of a City of Santa Monica urban renewal project, the twin 17-story “The Shores” towers are built.

 The two towers, identical in shape and colors, were typical examples of high-modernist aesthetics.
 The towers also included a post office, delicatessen snack bar, liquor store, beauty parlor, and a three-level underground parking garage, to provide a total environment that solved the residents’ daily requirements.
 In other words, the towers provided the benefits of living by the ocean without having to experience life in a “substandard” neighborhood.

-In 1967, Tenneco purchased Kern County Land Company.
-The demand for leasing at “The Shores” was lower than anticipated, and in January 1971, Kern-Webb sold the property to Santa Monica Shores Limited Partnership (David S. Rosen and Lawrence Kates) for $14 MM.
+“The Shores” leasing demand is lower than anticipated, and in January 1971, Kern-Webb sells the property to Santa Monica Shores Limited Partnership (David S. Rosen and Lawrence Kates) for $14 MM.

 The two-tower site consists of a single 815 ft x 265 ft (215,975 sq-ft) Los Angeles County Assessor parcel (APN 4288-020-036).
 The site is now zoned Ocean Park High Density Residential (OP4) which has a maximum of 3 stories.